Scope and Content Note

 Series V, People, 1895-1996, contains photographs of local politicians city officials, and prominent private citizens.
 Included are photographs of the city commission, several mayors of the city, city managers, police chiefs, and other prominent city officials.

 Series VI, Places, @1910-1973, contains photographs of street scenes, parks, citrus groves, and other prominent locations in Lakeland.
-Includes are photographs of Lake Hollingsworth Drive, the Lake Mirror Promenade, Munn Park, citrus groves in Lakeland and Winter Haven, and the Temple Emmanuel Cemetery gate.
+Includes are photographs of Lake Hollingsworth Drive, the Lake Mirror Promenade, Munn Park, citrus groves in Lakeland and Winter Haven, and the Temple Emanuel Cemetery gate.